15th Cavalry Regiment: Interwar period

-World War Two
+World War II

-With the advent of the Second World War, the 15th was again called to service in March 1942, this time with new mounts, the armored car and tank.
+With the outbreak of the Second World War, the 15th was ordered into active service on 22 March 1942 at Fort Riley, this time as a fully-mechanized unit with armored cars and tanks.
 After undergoing training at the Desert Training Center in California, the regiment sailed for the European Theater of Operations, arriving in Scotland in March 1944.
 Here, the 15th was reorganized as the 15th Cavalry Group (Mechanized).
-The group was composed of the 15th and 17th Reconnaissance Squadrons.
+The group was composed of a group headquarters and the 15th and 17th Reconnaissance Squadrons.
 The 15th Cavalry Group landed on Utah Beach on 5 July 1944 as part of Patton's Third Army.
 The 15th served in four major campaigns in Europe: Normandy, Northern France, Rhineland, and Central Europe.
 The 15th Cavalry Group and its two squadrons fought as part of the Third Army, Ninth Army and was later assigned as a security force for several different divisions.
-The end of the war found the 15th deep inside Germany, covering over 1000 miles of enemy held territory since landing on the Continent in July 1944.
+The end of the war found the 15th deep inside Germany, covering over 1,000 miles of enemy held territory since landing on the Continent in July 1944.
 When the war ended, the 15th Cavalry Group and its two squadrons had taken nearly 7,000 German prisoners and had destroyed 78 guns and 495 enemy vehicles.